vivekpnair/pdd_algorand/README.md

-# pdd_algorand

-# this repo has 3 dependant projects
+This repository, called "pdd_algorand," consists of three interdependent projects:

-# 1. pdd_flutter_app - This is a flutter app which is the dapp
+1. "pdd_flutter_app," a Flutter-based app that serves as the dapp
-# 2. pdd_flask_cc_app - This is a Python Flask webapp which has the pdd apps Command Center web part and REST APIs used by pdd_flutter_app app
+2. "pdd_flask_cc_app," a Python Flask-based web app that includes the Command Center web part and REST APIs used by "pdd_flutter_app"
-# 3. pdd_smartcontract - This is a algorand Beaker based on Python which has the code for the smartcontrats used by the above 2 apps
+3. "pdd_smartcontract," an Algorand Beaker-based smart contract written in Python that provides the code for the smart contracts used by the above two apps.he smart contracts used by the above two apps.